 This kit contains a reagent for measuring luminescence (ATP-ER) that decays with time.
-Preferred Cell SystemsTM recommends that this kit be used before the expiry date of this reagent.
-Preferred Cell SystemsTM does not take responsibility for the quality of reagents beyond their expiry date.
-The ATP-ER cannot be obtained separately from Preferred Cell Systems[TM].
+Preferred Cell Systems[TM] recommends that this kit be used before the expiry date of this reagent.
+Preferred Cell Systems[TM] does not take responsibility for the quality of reagents beyond their expiry date.
+If the kit cannot be used prior to the expiry date of this reagent, fresh reagent can be obtained from Preferred Cell Systems[TM].